-Two Trails, Inc. worked closely with Studio G Architecture to ensure energy efficiency and innovation in TNAR 2019.
-This home has a preliminary HERS Index of 58!
-A fantastic improvement from the pre-remodel HERS Index of 135!
-It is 42% more efficient than the average new code-built home and designed to have a 43% reduction of energy usage from pre-remodel levels.
-At this level of energy efficiency, the home is designed to provide over $1,621 in annual energy savings to the homeowner.
+Two Trails, Inc. worked closely with Element Building Company to ensure energy efficiency and innovation in TNAR 2020.
+This home has a preliminary HERS Index of 57!
+It is 43% more efficient than the average new code-built home and designed to have a 41% reduction of energy usage from pre-remodel levels.
+At this level of energy efficiency, the home is designed to provide over $1,863 in annual energy savings to the homeowner.

 Designed Energy Efficiency Features

-The New American Remodel 2019 achieves a very high level of energy efficiency.
+The New American Remodel 2020 achieves a very high level of energy efficiency.
 The home proposes the use of solar energy to power a portion of its electrical systems, space conditioning and hot water systems.
-The proposed 16.17 kW Photovoltaic (PV) system will generate an estimated 26,977 kWh of energy yearly.
-This PV array will provide approximately 100% of the annual electric energy needs for the home.

 Designed Water Efficiency Features